DFX: A Product Design Strategy Approach

 • Product Risk Reductions

 Is your product design team ready for DFX?
-If so, the following process outlines an approach that was developed and successfully deployed on several products at a leading electronics contract manufacturer.
+The following process outlines an approach that was developed and successfully deployed on several products at a leading electronics contract manufacturer.

 Developing Product Strategy: